Loggia dei Lanzi: Statuary

-The group The Rape of Polyxena, is a fine diagonal sculpture by Pio Fedi from 1865.
+The group The Rape of Polyxena, is a fine diagonally composed sculpture by Pio Fedi from 1865.

 Nearby is Giambologna's less celebrated marble sculpture Hercules and Centaur (1599) and placed here in 1841 from the Canto de' Carnesecchi.
 It was sculpted from one solid block of white marble with the help of Pietro Francavilla.

 The sculptural group Menelaus supporting the body of Patroclus that was discovered in Rome was originally placed at the southern end of the Ponte Vecchio.
 It is an ancient Roman sculpture from the Flavian era, copied from a Hellenistic Pergamene original of the mid third century BC.
 This marble group was discovered in Rome.
 It has undergone restorations by Ludovico Salvetti, to a model by Pietro Tacca (1640) and by Stefano Ricci (about 1830).
 There is a copy of the sculpture in the Palazzo Pitti.

-On the back of the Loggia are five marble female statues (three are identified as Matidia, Marciana and Agrippina Minor), Sabines and a statue of a barbarian prisoner Thusnelda from Roman times from the era of Trajan to Hadrian.
+On the back of the Loggia are five marble female statues (three are identified as Matidia, Marciana and Agrippina Minor), Sabines and a statue of a Barbarian prisoner Thusnelda from Roman times from the era of Trajan to Hadrian.
 They were discovered in Rome in 1541.
 The statues had been in the Medici villa at Rome since 1584 and were brought here by Pietro Leopoldo in 1789.
 They all have significant, modern restorations.

 The Feldherrnhalle in Munich, commissioned by King Ludwig I of Bavaria to honor the tradition of his military, was modelled after the Loggia dei Lanzi.